Rengeten1/Algorithms-and-Data-Structures/README.md

 This repository contains implementations of various algorithms and data structures in Python completed in the class of _Prof.Patrick Glauner_ at _THD_ and also resources and questions from the _Data Structures and Algorithms in Python by Micheal T.Goodrich_.
 The goal is to provide a comprehensive collection of algorithms and data structures that can be used for educational purposes, interviews, and practical applications.

+Note: I have also included some tests to practice and verify the implementations of only sorting algorithms for now.
+More tests will be added soon for other algorithms and data structures.

 ## Algorithms
 This section includes various algorithms categorized into different types.
 Each algorithm is given with a brief description, its implementation and few question to test your understanding.